Ranjith1105/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 1e – SEB-Minimum of Three Numbers
+# Experiment No: 1e – SEB-Check Traffic Condition Based on Road Coverage Using If-Else

 ## AIM
 To write a Python program to determine traffic status based on the fraction of roadways covered using conditional statements.